hapax/hapax.github.io/assets/teaching.md

 Try the unsolvability of the quintic, compass and straightedge constructions, and applications to dimensional analysis.
 Logarithms?
-What about the density of prime numbers, power laws, or utilisation for Fermi estimates?
+What about the density of prime numbers, power laws, or Fermi estimates?

 I could go on, but I think the conclusion is clear.
 Pick a topic, any topic.